aws/serverless-application-model/docs/safe_lambda_deployments.rst

     DeploymentPreference:
       Type: Linear10PercentEvery10Minutes

-Rest of this document dives deep into how this snippet works, available configurations, and debugging techniques when deployments don't work as expected.
+The rest of this document dives deep into how this snippet works, available configurations, and debugging techniques when deployments don't work as expected.

 Instant traffic shifting using Lambda Aliases